josuttis/belleviews/README.md

     print(big2Bel);                    // OK:  9 3 4 5

 Note that without the first call of printUniversal() the second call would be correct.
-Thus, for standard views, a read iteration might change or veen invalidate later behavior.
+Thus, for standard views, a read iteration might change or even invalidate later behavior.

 Belle views support concurrent read iterations for all views: